jcrossley3/pedestal/README.md

 ### Installing Libraries

-To install Pedestal library components in your local Maven repository run `lein sub install` from a local checkout of this repository.
+To install Pedestal library components in your local Maven repository run `lein modules install` from a local checkout of this repository.

 ---